Chart Color Schemes

 Infrastructure

-Cootamundra has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Cootamundra has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely affecting the region: The Wired Lab - The Church (Muttama Cultural Tourism Project), Inland Rail from Illabo to Stockinbingal, Smart Water Meter Replacement Program, and Cootamundra-Gundagai Regional Council Single Local Environmental Plan Development.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified three projects likely affecting the region: The Wired Lab - The Church (Muttama Cultural Tourism Project), Inland Rail from Illabo to Stockinbingal, Smart Water Meter Replacement Program, and Cootamundra-Gundagai Regional Council Single Local Environmental Plan Development.

 Professional plan users can use the search below to filter and access additional projects.